 What can be learned by the way Chris treats Jason in this book?

-The way that Chris treats Jason in this book teaches the reader that much can be forgiven and people can grow and change for the better, and that the best way to foster said growth is through support, patience, and understanding.
-It is understood from the last book that Chris and Jason didn’t leave on very good terms, due to Jason not being too accepting of Chris’s new ideals.
-Throughout “When Darkness Tries to Hide,” however, Chris was patient with jason and did his best to support him, because he understands that is what friends do for eachother.
+Chris’s treatment of Jason teaches the reader that much can be forgiven, people can grow and change for the better, and that the best way to foster said growth is through support, patience, and understanding.
+It is understood from the last book that Chris and Jason didn’t leave on very good terms, as Jason failed to accept Chris’s new ideals.
+Throughout “When Darkness Tries to Hide,” however, Chris was patient with Jason and did his best to support him, because he understood that is what friends do for each other.

 A main theme of this story is the battle between the dark and the light.
 When one is in darkness, he or she cannot see anything clearly.
 How does the last chapter relate to the events of the story and the theme of light vs. darkness?

 The last chapter represents Jason and his coming into light, realizing that living a life in darkness is not truly living.
-Jason had previously lived in darkness, and found comparing himself to others to justify his actions easier than really confronting himself and realizing that what he was doing would only bring temporary joy.
+Jason had previously lived in darkness, comparing himself to others to justify his actions rather than confronting himself and realizing that what he was doing would only bring temporary joy.
 Jason’s breakthrough in the final chapter was brought about by recognizing that putting his effort into something positive made him feel better than doing drugs.
-It brought him closer with his friends, family, and with his religion, and he was extremely thankful for that.
+It brought him closer with his friends, family, and with his religion, and for that, he was thankful.

 What positive message does this book convey to readers?

 This book is a good reminder that people change, and that even just coming to the conclusion that you are not content with the way you treat yourself or others is an imperative step in making a much bigger change in your overall lifestyle.